-The Success Framework's best practices are designed to increase time to value, drive adoption across your organization, and enable your Splunk environment to scale flexibly as you grow.
+The Success Framework's best practices are designed to decrease time to value, drive adoption across your organization, and enable your Splunk environment to scale flexibly as you grow.

 About the Success Framework Handbook

 The Success Framework Handbook starts with best practices that establish strong fundamentals, then provides you with implementation best practices organized into four functional areas that support basic, intermediate, and advanced goals.

 Most of the best practices in the Success Framework apply to both Splunk Cloud Platform and on-premises Splunk Enterprise deployments.
 Where needed, topics specify whether something applies to only one or the other.